 Unless you’re specifically looking for online merchant services—which don’t require hardware for reading cards—you should expect merchant card services from your provider.
 Ideally, these merchant card services include payment reading hardware that can process magstripe, chip, and contactless payments.

 Even more, many merchant processing services providers make their own payment processing hardware—this hardware comes integrated and ready, with little setup required.
-The industry is seeing more and more of this with the advent of the iPad POS system—creating their own card readers that plug into smart devices is pretty much a mandate for top merchant service providers in 2019.
+The industry is seeing more and more of this with the advent of the iPad POS system—creating their own card readers that plug into smart devices is pretty much a mandate for top merchant service providers.

 Reading your customer’s payments is all well and good, but you’ll also need to make sure the checkout process is an easy one—for your customers and your employees.
 For this very reason, many merchant services providers also offer point of sale systems.
 POS systems are like advanced versions of payment readers—they’re able to read customer’s payments, but they’re also able to scan barcodes, calculate tips, track inventory, print receipts, you name it.